Hoya fungii is a decorative semi-succulent plant with dark green velvety leaves and colorful blooms shaped like stars.

-Inspect their leaves.
-The leaf of Hoya fungii is broader and slightly round, whereas that of Carsona is narrow and slightly pointed at the tips.
+Moreover, inspect their leaves.
+The leaf of Hoya fungii is broader and slightly round, whereas that of Carnosa is narrow and slightly pointed at the tips.

-Similarly, the veins of Hoya fungii are more prominent compared to Carnosa.
+Similarly, the veins of Fungii are more prominent compared to Carnosa.

-Moreover, its non-toxic and low maintenance nature makes it one of the best plants for news and pet owners.
+Hoya fungii is non-toxic, low-maintenance, and one of the best plants for new and pet owners.